Rhetoric: Scope

-Ezra calls for the rebuilding of the temple in this 1860 woodcut by Julius Schnorr von Karolsfeld.

 Scholars have debated the scope of rhetoric since ancient times.
 Although some have limited rhetoric to the specific realm of political discourse, to many modern scholars it encompasses every aspect of culture.
 Contemporary studies of rhetoric address a much more diverse range of domains than was the case in ancient times.
 While classical rhetoric trained speakers to be effective persuaders in public forums and in institutions such as courtrooms and assemblies, contemporary rhetoric investigates human discourse writ large.
 Rhetoricians have studied the discourses of a wide variety of domains, including the natural and social sciences, fine art, religion, journalism, digital media, fiction, history, cartography, and architecture, along with the more traditional domains of politics and the law.

 Because the ancient Greeks valued public political participation, rhetoric emerged as an important curriculum for those desiring to influence politics.
 Rhetoric is still associated with its political origins.
 However, even the original instructors of Western speech—the Sophists—disputed this limited view of rhetoric.
-According to Sophists like Gorgias, a successful rhetorician could speak convincingly on a topic in any field, regardless of his experience in that field.
+According to Sophists like Gorgias, a successful rhetorician could speak convincingly on a topic in any field, regardless of their experience in that field.
 This suggested rhetoric could be a means of communicating any expertise, not just politics.
 In his Encomium to Helen, Gorgias even applied rhetoric to fiction by seeking, for his amusement, to prove the blamelessness of the mythical Helen of Troy in starting the Trojan War.